 All obligatory activities must be approved for you to sit the exam.
 All obligatory activities must be approved in the same semester.
 Approved obligatory activities are only valid the semester you attend the course.

-The form of assessment is a term paper of 10 pages on a topic chosen from a list provided by the lecturer.
+You choose the topic of the term paper from a list provided by the lecturer.

 The term paper should demonstrate an understanding of the relation between the specific issue discussed in the paper and one or more of the course's themes (synthesis).
-The term paper should consider opposing perspectives on the issue.
+It should consider opposing perspectives on the issue.
 Ideally, analysis of both the emotional force and strategic significance of the issue should be considered.

 The written examination is conducted in the digital examination system Inspera.
 You will need to familiarize yourself with the digital examination arrangements in Inspera.